simoninireland/epyc/doc/glossary.rst

       An immutable and often persistent store experimental results and metadata, inheriting from :class:`LabNotebook`.

+   parameter space
+      The set of :term:`experimental parameters` at which experiments will be run.
+The parameter space is defined by a :class:`Design`,

    results dict
       A dict structured according to a particular convention.
 The dict uses three top-level keys, defined by the Experiment class, for